 - The Ecological Emergency Strategy was launched in September to tackle the city's immediate threats to biodiversity and put forward solutions that match the urgency and scale of the issues we face.
-Find out more on page 15 of this year's One City Plan. - Following the huge impact of the global pandemic, October saw the publication of the first iteration of the One City Economic Renewal and Recovery Strategy to help build Bristol back stronger and more resilient.
-Find out more on page 14 of this year's One City Plan. - The Bristol City Fellows Programme was established by the University of Bristol in partnership with the Social Justice Project and the City Office.
-The Fellowship is leading a series of projects to ensure that communities at the margins of the city are included in decisions made around the city's future. - The multi-award-winning Stepping Up Leadership Programme, designed for people from Black, Asian and minority ethnic communities, women and disabled people who live and work in Bristol and the wider region, won the Overall Winner and Best Diversity and Inclusion Initiative awards at the Chartered Institute of Personnel and Development People Management Awards in 2020.
-The Programme has taken a One City Approach in working with a wide array of partners across the city. - Announced at the June City Gathering, the Domestic Violence Commission began its work in July, with the help of over 80 city partners, to strengthen the city's collaborative response to domestic abuse, using a One City Approach.
+Find out more on page 15 of this year's One City Plan.

+- Following the huge impact of the global pandemic, October saw the publication of the first iteration of the One City Economic Renewal and Recovery Strategy to help build Bristol back stronger and more resilient.
+Find out more on page 14 of this year's One City Plan.

+- The Bristol City Fellows Programme

+was established by the University of

+Bristol in partnership with the Social

+Justice Project and the City Office.

+The Fellowship is leading a series of

+projects to ensure that communities at

+the margins of the city are included in

+decisions made around the city's future.

+- The multi-award-winning Stepping Up Leadership Programme, designed for people from Black, Asian and minority ethnic communities, women and disabled people who live and work in Bristol and the wider region, won the Overall Winner and Best Diversity and Inclusion Initiative awards at the Chartered Institute of Personnel and Development People Management Awards in 2020.
+The Programme has taken a One City Approach in working with a wide array of partners across the city.

+- Announced at the June City

+Gathering, the Domestic Violence

+Commission began its work in July,

+with the help of over 80 city partners,

+to strengthen the city's collaborative

+response to domestic abuse, using a

+One City Approach.

-- The city's multi-agency leaders and businesses took a One City Approach to launch #BristolTogether by painting 374 socially distanced hearts across Queen Square, Castle Park and College Green attracting national media attention as an innovative example of how to encourage social distancing. - The Bristol City Centre Business Improvement District, supported by the City Office, launched 'Bristol Adventures', a festive arts project that lit up a new building each evening from the 1st to 24th December 2020 with a selection of iconic Christmas lyrics.
-Locations were spread across the city centre from Park Street to Cabot Circus, and City Hall to Broadmead. - Period Friendly Places, the initiative launched by the City Office in response to the 2019 priority of solving period poverty in Bristol, launched as a Charity and, with partners City to Sea and The Real Period Project, successfully delivered its education programme to schools, reaching around 10,000 students across Bristol, with the hundreds of education professionals and school nurses trained planning on using the skills gained throughout subsequent academic years. - BrunelCare welcomed access to Bristol Old Vic's online platform in December, which allowed residents in five care homes to watch some local Christmas productions, through the weekly City Leaders call.
-The pandemic restrictions meant the usual events such as carol services and school choir visits, as well as time with family and friends, couldn't happen so this support spread some much-needed cheer and festivity for care home residents. - To understand Bristol's history and the impact this continues to have on the evolution of our city in the present, the city launched our first ever History Commission last September, led by Professor Tim Cole at the University of Bristol.
-The Commission brings together historians, and academics from sectors including philosophy, arts and culture, trade unions and law to take a One City Approach to understanding our complex history.
+- The city's multi-agency leaders and businesses took a One City Approach to launch #BristolTogether by painting 374 socially distanced hearts across Queen Square, Castle Park and College Green attracting national media attention as an innovative example of how to encourage social distancing.

+- The Bristol City Centre Business

+Improvement District, supported by

+the City Office, launched 'Bristol

+Adventures', a festive arts project that

+lit up a new building each evening from

+the 1st to 24th December 2020 with

+a selection of iconic Christmas lyrics.

+Locations were spread across the city

+centre from Park Street to Cabot Circus,

+and City Hall to Broadmead.

+- launched by the City Office in response to the 2019 priority of solving period poverty in Bristol, launched as a Charity and, with partners City to Sea and The Real Period Project, successfully delivered its education programme to schools, reaching around 10,000 students across Bristol, with the hundreds of education professionals and school nurses trained planning on using the skills gained throughout subsequent academic years.

+- BrunelCare welcomed access to Bristol Old Vic's online platform in December, which allowed residents in five care homes to watch some local Christmas productions, through the weekly City Leaders call.
+The pandemic restrictions meant the usual events such as carol services and school choir visits, as well as time with family and friends, couldn't happen so this support spread some much-needed cheer and festivity for care home residents.

+- To understand Bristol's history and the impact this continues to have on the evolution of our city in the present, the city launched our first ever History Commission last September, led by Professor Tim Cole at the University of Bristol.
+The Commission brings together